 Students will have the opportunity to make gallery visits in the UK as part of this course.

-Ms Judd introduces you to GCSE Textiles
+Ms Judd introduces GCSE Textiles

 - A Portfolio Unit of coursework of three complete projects.
 These include research, experimentation and development as well as final pieces.